ligato/docs/docs/intro/overview.md

 ---

-This section overviews Ligato and lists developer resources.
+This section defines a CNF, and where Ligato fits in CNF development.
+It also includes a list of developer resources.

 ---